WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

   scorer.clear()
 ```

 This will clear all the scorer's annotation including the previous scores.
-Now test the code again, and you should have a game which keeps the score.
+Now test the code again, and you should have a game which keeps the score correctly.

 That's the end of the project!
 Play, and enjoy, and may you always beat the computer.